 in-PharmaTechnologist.com's periodic round-up of developments in the pharmaceutical manufacturing space includes new facilities, South Africa luring Chinese investors and an advance in modular cleanrooms.

+Clean Modules markets the structures as a fast and convenient method of adding additional cleanroom space to a facility.
 A surge in the numbers of Chinese pharmaceutical manufacturers operating in South Africa is on the cards, after the nation tried to woo investors to the Coega industrial zone.